 Maybe your laundry room is your safety zone.
 I’ve seen great organization tips and adorable tutorials for sprucing up laundry spaces on Pinterest.
 Never mind the laundry, find joy in the details.
 Make the space yours: Paint.
 Hang family photos.
 Be creative.
 Love this quote…

-9. Teach them to clean properly.
+Housekeeping Tip 9 — Teach your kids to clean properly.

 I know having kids clean isn’t always “helpful.”
 In fact, I know a few good friends who feel the need to re-clean after the kids have done a chore.
 Here’s the thing.
 Don’t just let your child “play clean,” get down and teach them how to properly accomplish the task.

 For example, my girls LOVE the step-by-step process of cleaning the bathroom sink.
-We use a homemade cleaning spray, scrub, use toothbrushes for the faucet nooks and to clean around the grout, then in the end they love polishing the faucet dry to get a nice shine.
+We use a homemade cleaning spray, scrub, use toothbrushes for the faucet nooks and to clean around the grout, then in the end, they love polishing the faucet dry to get a nice shine.
 Search for chores that won’t drive you crazy if not 100% properly executed and teach your child to get it just-so.

-10. Make it a singing and dancing party.
+Parenting Tip 10 — Make it a singing and dancing party.